eclipse-californium/californium/demo-apps/cf-s3-proxy-server/docs/web-ui.md

 ![browser-chart](./S3-proxy-chart.png)

-With the slidebar the displayed period is selected.
-Short periods up to 10 days may be selected by steps in single days, larger periods are selected in steps of multiple days.
+With the slidebar the displayed `Period` is selected.
+Short periods up to 10 days are selected by steps in single days, larger periods are selected in steps of multiple days.
+The `refresh/most recent` button reloads the chart with the most recent data and with `export .csv` it is possible to download the data of the selected period into a `.csv` file.

 At the top of the chart several checkboxes are available.
 With `Signals` you select the technical values, battery voltage, battery level, signal level, signal quality, number of retransmissions, and RTT.
 With `Sensors` you get for a `Thingy:91` the temperature, air pressure and humidity.
 For other devices you may get other values.
 With `Average` and `Min/Max` you select, how multiple values are mapped into a single point. `Zoom` extends the value range to the mostly full y-axis.